 - Acting as a practice run.
 At some point, you’re either going to submit your work to editors and agents, or you’ll self-publish.
 Both routes take an enormous amount of courage.
 Being willing to receive criticism helps build up your confidence and courage, and teaches you how to release your work into the wild.

-But how do you find these critique partners or join a group?
+But how do you find a critique partner or join a writing group?

 Online writing critique groups

 These are websites and private writing groups dedicated to helping you find critique partners or learn about writing.
 They target a wide array of authors, though some focus on specific genres or styles.

 Some of these sites involve a paid membership, although many are free.
 Also, many require that you critique in order to receive critiques, to keep a fair balance of work given versus help received.